NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/procflow.rst

 The above example is one, of many thousands of argument combinations that can be used to produce a certain output.
 To see more examples of different types of procflow definitions, please see ``geoips/tests/scripts``.
-For more information about what procflow arguments exist and what they do, see ``geoips/geoips/commandline/args:add_args``.
+For more information about what procflow arguments exist and what they do, see below.

+.. admonition:: Usage: run_procflow

+    .. autoprogram:: geoips.commandline.args:get_argparser()
+        :prog: run_procflow

 Tracking data though a procflow
 -------------------------------